Donald Trump raised-fist photographs

-The photographs, taken by Vucci for the Associated Press, were widely shared on social media and received substantial press coverage.
-Their composition, featuring a prominent American flag behind Trump, was praised by commentators, who compared Vucci's photographs to several other iconic historical images and predicted that they would come to represent Trump and his 2024 election victory.
+The composition of photos taken by Evan Vucci for the Associated Press, featuring an American flag framed prominently behind Trump as he raised his fist, was praised by commentators who compared it to several iconic historical images and predicted that it would come to represent Trump and his 2024 election victory.
+Trump used this photo for fundraising and the sale of merchandise.